Led the UX efforts to develop one of VR’s most popular social networks, acquired by Microsoft

 We also created tools that allowed content creators to edit content from their phones.

-The result of the ‘mobile-first’ approach was page content that was formatted optimally on mobile phones.
+The result of our ‘mobile-first’ approach was content that displayed properly on mobile phones.

 The interface allowed users to sign in with Facebook so that potential roommates could discover social connections and other common interests.

 As the product designer, I supplied the Exygy team with a complete UI kit as well as flows and other conceptual, interaction design work.

 Livewithus combined the power of social media with the process of searching for roommates.

 For my final project in the Udacity VR Developer Nanodegree program, I built a game called “Ready Pirate One.”